mfrandev/nasdaq-itch-order-book/README.md

     <li>The VWAPManager and OrderBook classes implement all of the calculation and bookkeeping required to produce the running VWAP.
 VWAPManager tracks trade executions for each security over time.
 OrderBook tracks each order's state leading up to execution.</li>
     <li>Processing is computationally expensive, so I intentionally try to avoid as much overhead as possible and not get in the way of the stdlib.
     <li>I decided to make all of the binary message parsing structs static and pass them everywhere by-reference.
 This means the header for every message and the body for each message type will have its own "reserved" chunk of memory ("reserved" not because they are access protected like a unique_ptr, but always occupy the same address).
 Note: I took a memory profile on my main workstation (referenced above) and saw ~0.4% memory usage :)</li>
     <li>I also decided to manage all of the OrderBook memory manually.
-I wanted to remove the overhead of shared_ptr and give myself the challenge of doing it correctly on the first go. </li>
+I wanted to remove the overhead of shared_ptr for significantly lower latency.
+If this were a multi-threaded program, perhaps it would smart to use thread-local message structs. </li>
     <li>I performed testing/debugging by placing asserts for certain conditions throughout the"VWAPManager" and "OrderBook" class implemetnations.
 These asserts were left in the code as comments, because I assume this will program will get tested on other ITCH files and I don't know if they might get triggered by file-specific irregularities. </li>
     <li>The biggest challenge this project posed by far was how to properly handle Broken Trades or Executions.
 I eventually settled on a strategy to screen for possibly erroneous trades using a heuristic Nasdaq alluded to in their Erroneous Trade Policy Page, separate them from clearly valid trades, then merge the remaining trades into the final "broken trade adjusted" VWAP, after the close of system hours. </li>
 </ol>

-## Verification:
-If this were a person project with a flexible timeline, I would have automated verification with some unit tests, crafted some edge case ITCH files, and looked around for historical VWAP data to compare against.
-This is not the circumstance though, so I ended up looking through the program's output for a few securities (XOM, SATS, JPM) and comparing the output against the historical [High/Low/Close] triple.
-All of the reported values fall within the day's trading range, so that is a positive result to me.
-Note: I also did try to verify the AAPL values, however it looks like the historical data does not match.
-I suspect the share price was retroactively updated due to a stock split maybe?